We work with more than 300 partners to bring you better travel deals

 At the moment, Tuesday is the most economical day to take a flight to Derry.
 Friday is likely to be the most costly.

 What time of day is cheapest to fly?

-At the moment, flights at midday are likely to offer the best value for money for your Derry trip.
-A flight in the afternoon will more often than not be of higher cost.
+At the moment, flights in the morning are likely to offer the best value for money for your Derry trip.
+A flight at midday will more often than not be of higher cost.

 When to fly: